 Our 2018 season commenced with an ambitious and critically acclaimed production of Richard Wagner’s Tristan and Isolde at the iconic Palais Theatre in February.
 A new production of Richard Strauss’s Der Rosenkavalier followed in August.
 Finally, in celebration of Giuseppe Rossini’s 150th birthday, Melbourne Opera closed out its season with Otello at The Athenaeum Theatre in October.

 Our 2017 season commences with a production of Gilbert and Sulivan’s HMS Pinafore in the Athenaeum Theatre in March.
 Our 2017 season will also see Melbourne Opera return to the Regent theatre to stage Wagner’s Lohengrin from 7 August.
-The third installment of MO’s further Donizetti Tudor trilogy, Roberto Devereux will come to the Athenaeum from 11 November, starring Rosamund Illing as Queen Elizabeth 1.
-It should be an exciting time.
+The third instalment of MO’s further Donizetti Tudor trilogy, Roberto Devereux ran at the Athenaeum from 11 November, starring Rosamund Illing as Queen Elizabeth 1.
+It was an exciting time.

 Our 2016 season commences with a production of W F Mozart’s The Abduction from the Seraglio in the Athenaeum Theatre in February and later at Monash University.
 In August we will move from the Athenaeum to the Regent for a new production of Wagner’s magnificent Tannhäuser.
 This will be followed by the Australian premier of Donizetti’s Anna Bolena in November.